CiucurDaniel/FlutterReduxMovieApp/README.md

 # Movie Finder Flutter Redux

-This s a simple movie finder app made with Flutter and implementing the flutter redux for state management.
+This is a simple movie finder app made with Flutter and implementing the flutter redux for state management.

 ## Application screens